kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-gb.md

 3. **Create a new segment**
    - Customers can create a new network segment with the correct subnet.
    - This solution works only if the customer has **a single** public IP range.

-4. **Create multiple VM Networks**
-   - For customers with multiple public IP ranges, separate VM Networks may need to be created.

----

 ## Go further